afar1/field-releases/README.md

 # Release Repository

-This repository contains release artifacts for Oscar.
+This repository contains release artifacts for Field Theory.